department-of-veterans-affairs/va.gov-team/products/content/content-strategy-ia-collaboration/family-member-hub/implementation-plan.md

 **Health and benefits stakeholders**
-- VHA Digital Comms: Jenny Hieland-Ludke
+- VHA Digital Comms: Jenny Hieland-Ludke, Blake, Justin
+- Integrated Veteran Care: Joe Schneider, Chris Cox, Kelly Farmer
+- VEO, Melissa Rebstock
+- Tammy

 ## Communication plan <a id="communications"></a>

 Communication to OCTO stakeholders
 - [x] Overview of effort so far and next steps at team meeting
-- [ ] Research results and next steps at OCTO Monday design meeting
+- [x] Research results and next steps at OCTO Monday design meeting
-- [ ] Share with benefits portfolia
+- [ ] Share with benefits portfolio - 1/23
-- [ ] Share with Chris
+- [ ] Share with Chris - Danielle's 1:1
-- [ ] Share with health portfolio
+- [ ] Share with health portfolio - 1/23
 - [ ] CAIA deep dive(s)

 Initial communication to all impacted stakeholders
 - [ ] Present to the survivor group (Danielle to reach out to Melissa R to schedule)
-- [ ] Share in next 1:1 with Jenny H-L from VHA digital media
+- [ ] Share in next 1:1 with Jenny H-L from VHA digital media - 1/30
 - [ ] Share with IVC program office
 - [ ] Share in kickoffs with each administrative group
 - [ ] Share in digital media syncs